craigdennis/new-craig-dennis/content/blog/What-I-Learnt-Making-A-Guess-The-Number-Game/index.md

 Once I have a working version of the project I then go back and watch the video on 3x speed to see any differences.

 The first project that I have worked on is a guess the number game.
 A number is randomly selected to guess and it is your job to guess it right.
-After each guess you get a message to help you.

 ## Things learnt

-These are some of the things that I learnt and are summarized below:
+These are some of the things that I learnt:

 - Element selector
 - Random number